What do you need planning permission for?

 Whether you need planning permission for an extension mainly depends on the size of the extension, where it will sit in relation to boundaries and the materials that will be used.

-- Your extension takes up no more than 50% of land around the "original house" (the original house is how the property was in 1948 or after this date, how it was newly built)
+- Your extension takes up more than 50% of land around the "original house" (the original house is how the property was in 1948 or after this date, how it was newly built)

-These regulations may differ if your house is built on designated land – this is land that sits on or within a conservation area, a place of outstanding natural beauty, a World Heritage site or a National Park – so do check the exact rules with your local council before assuming that you do or don’t need planning permission.
+- Your house sits on designated land – this is land that sits on or within a conservation area, a place of outstanding natural beauty, a World Heritage site or a National Park.

 Do you need planning permission for a conservatory?